iraj259/python-learning/README.md

 Day 1 was all about basic knowledge like syntax, variable, data types, operators, and comments.

 Day 2 was all about conditionals and loops.

+Day 3 was all about nested loops.

+Day 4 was all about break and continue statements(I did not do much today, took a rest day).